toptal/haste-server/README.md

 where `path` represents where you want the files stored.

-File storage currently does not support paste expiration, you can follow [#191](https://github.com/seejohnrun/haste-server/issues/191) for status updates.
+File storage currently does not support paste expiration.

 ### Redis